-I truly believe that often I read books at the right time, some of them resonate with me in many ways, helping me looking things with a different perspective or simply realise that I share so many experiences with the author that makes me feel really involved.
+I truly believe that often I read books at the right time, some of them resonate with me in many ways, helping me looking things with a different perspective or simply realise that I share so many experiences with the author that makes me feel really involved with the whole story.

-For any System Administrator the risk of stress is very high, especially if he/she feels that part of his/her energies and time are wasted every day while the backlog constantly increases.
+For any System Administrator, the risk of stress is very high, especially if he/she feels that part of his/her energies and time is wasted every day while the backlog constantly increases.

 I wish I read this book earlier in my life!
-I learnt some ‘lessons’ contained in this book few years ago when I was working with different companies or customers, thinking about it now and looking at my career in general it helps me to remember how I was and make me more proud of who I am now.
+I learnt some ‘lessons’ contained in this book a few years ago when I was working with different companies or customers, thinking about it now and looking at my career, in general, it helps me to remember how I was and make me more proud of who I am now.